Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

 where $\textbf{p}_i$ is the momentum vector of the i$^\text{th}$ reconstructed particle.
 Reconstructed particles are assigned to either hemisphere based on the angle between their momentum vector and the thrust axis.

 In this analysis, the signal decays involve significant missing energy due to the presence of two neutrinos in the $B^+/\BcTauNu$ and $\TauThreePi$ decays, while a generic $b$-hadron decay usually have a higher fraction of reconstructed energy.
 This leads to a sizeable energy imbalance between two hemispheres in events containing a signal decay on one side and a generic decay on the other side, in contrast to generic background events, where the energy distributions from two generic decays are well-balanced.
+Furthermore, the significant missing energy in the signal hemisphere also skews the reconstructed thrust axis and biases the reconstruction of other kinematic properties of the event.
+Such interplay introduces further discrimination between the signals and backgrounds in variables that are not directly related to the signal decays.
 In the rest of this work, we designate the hemisphere with less energy as the signal (positive) hemisphere, and the other as the background (negative) hemisphere.